Lillian Axe: History

 On August 8, 2013, Lillian Axe was involved in an automobile accident.
 Band members were treated at local hospitals for minor and non-threatening injuries.
 There was extensive damage to the band's equipment.

 Lillian Axe released One Night in the Temple, an acoustic live album, early in 2014.

 On November 29, 2014, former guitarist Jon Ster died from heart failure at the age of 52.

 On January 12, 2017, Lillian Axe received the 2017 Jackson Indie Music Week Icon Award at Duling Hall in Jackson, Mississippi.

 On June 4, 2017, Steve Blaze announced that the band was recording a new song entitled "The Weeping Moon", which was to be featured on the album The Forgotten Art of Melancholy.
 According to Blaze, the album would feature "the best of the epic ballads" and was scheduled to be released in the fall of 2017.

-On November 30, 2018 Steve Blaze announced the next Lillian Axe album is in the works, tentatively entitled From Womb to Tomb, and it will be in large part an autobiographical work.
+On November 30, 2018, Steve Blaze announced the next Lillian Axe album is in the works, tentatively entitled 'From Womb to Tomb', and it will be in large part an autobiographical work.
 Blaze also states the album will feature "strings, piano, big vocals" and describes it as a "celebration type record – of life – good and bad."

 On February 13, 2020, Steve Blaze announced that Lillian Axe were amicably parting ways with lead vocalist Brian Jones.
-The announcement also stated that Jones would still be a part of the Lillian Axe family in many capacities, and Blaze wished Jones luck in his solo career.
 On February 21, 2020, Blaze announced the new singer would be Brent Graham.
 Graham was the original vocalist for Blaze's side project "Sledgehammer," and vocalist of the New Orleans-based band Supercharger.

 In September 2021, Lillian Axe announced that they had signed to the newly-formed label Global Rock Records, and had started recording their first studio album in nearly a decade, titled From Womb to Tomb.
-The album will be released on August 19, 2022.
+The album was released on August 19, 2022.
 Steve Blaze described the album by saying it was a "timeline from the birth of a child to the ascension of the soul, with each song emphasizing a specific time of one's life and the lessons learned therein."

-In October 2021, the entire Lillian Axe catalog was rereleased on all digital formats worldwide by Global Rock.
+In October 2021, the Lillian Axe catalog was re-released on all digital formats worldwide by Global Rock.
+The vinyl followed in 2022.

 On November 5, 2021, Steve Blaze was inducted for the second time into the Louisiana Music Hall of Fame for his contributions as a guitarist and songwriter.

+On September 12, 2023, it was announced that Lillian Axe had signed to BraveWords Records and will release their next album on that label in 2024.
+On November 24, 2023, Lillian Axe: The Box, Volume One – Resurrection was released.
+It included seven remastered CDs, demos and several never-before-released tracks.
+On March 29, 2024, Lillian Axe: The Box Volume Two – The Quickening was released.
+This six CD box set included a mammoth selection of rarities and live tracks, many released for the first time.

+In February 2025, Lillian Axe entered the recording studio to begin recording their 11th studio album tentatively named, 'The 10 Commandments'.